-- (1) For the tasks mentioned in this Article Member States shall designate one or more competent bodies, which may be sectoral, to support the public sector bodies which grant access to the re-use of the categories of data referred to in Article 3 (1) in the exercise of that task.
-Member States shall be allowed either to establish one or more new bodies or to rely on existing ones that fulfil the conditions set out by this Regulation. - (2) The support provided for in paragraph 1 shall include, where necessary: - (a) providing technical support by making available a secure processing environment for providing access for the re-use of data; - (b) providing technical support in the application of tested techniques ensuring data processing in a manner that preserves privacy of the information contained in the data for which re-use is allowed, including techniques for pseudonymisation, anonymisation, generalisation, suppression and randomisation of personal data; - (c) assisting the public sector bodies, where relevant, in obtaining consent or permission by re-users for re-use for altruistic and other purposes in line with specific decisions of data holders, including on the jurisdiction or jurisdictions in which the data processing is intended to take place; - (d) providing public sector bodies with assistance on the adequacy of undertakings made by a re-user, pursuant to Article 5 (10). - The competent bodies may also be entrusted, pursuant Union or national law which provides for such access to be given, to grant access for the re-use of the categories of data referred to in Article 3 (1).
-While performing their function to grant or refuse access for re-use, Articles 4, 5, 6 and 8 (3) shall apply in regard to such competent bodies.
+(1) For the tasks mentioned in this Article, Member States shall designate one or more competent bodies, which may be sectoral, to support the public sector bodies which grant access to the re-use of the categories of data referred to in Article 3 (1) in the exercise of that task.
+Member States shall-be allowed may either to establish one or more new competent bodies or to rely on existing ones that fulfil the conditions set out by this Regulation.

-- (4) The competent body or bodies shall have adequate legal, financial and technical capacities and expertise to be able to comply with relevant Union or national law concerning the access regimes for the categories of data referred to in Article 3 (1). - (5) The Member States shall communicate to the Commission the identity of the competent bodies designated pursuant to paragraph 1 by [date of application of this Regulation].
+- (1a) The competent bodies may also be entrusted, pursuant to Union or national law which provides for such access to be given, to grant access for the re-use of the categories of data referred to in Article 3 (1).
+While performing their function to grant or refuse access for re-use, Articles 4, 5, 6 and 8 (3) shall apply in regard to such competent bodies. - (1b) The competent body or bodies shall have adequate legal, financial and technical resources eapacities and expertise to be able to comply with relevant Union or national law concerning the access regimes for the categories of data referred to in Article 3 (1). - (2) The support provided for in paragraph 1 shall include, where necessary: - (a) providing technical support by making available a secure processing environment for providing access for the re-use of data; - (b) providing technical support for in the application of tested techniques ensuring data processing in a manner that preserves privacy of the information contained in the data for which re-use is allowed, including techniques for pseudonymisation, anonymisation, generalisation, suppression and randomisation of personal data; - (c) where relevant, assisting the public sector bodies to support re-users, where relevant, in obtaining consent for re-use from data subjects or permission from data holders by re-users for re-use for altruistic and other purposes in line with their specific decisions of data holders, including on the jurisdiction or jurisdictions in which the data processing is intended to take place; - (d) providing public sector bodies with assistance on the adequacy of undertakings made by a re-user, pursuant to Article 5 (10). - (3) The competent bodies may also be entrusted, pursuant to Union or national law which provides for such access to be given, to grant access for the re-use of the categories of data referred to in Article 3 (1).
+While performing their function to grant or refuse access for re-use, Articles 4, 5, 6 and 8 (3) shall apply in regard to such competent bodies. - (4) The competent body or bodies shall have adequate legal, financial and technical resources especities and expertise to be able to comply with relevant Union or national law concerning the access regimes for the categories of data referred to in Article 3 (1). - (5) The Member States shall communicate to the Commission the identity of the competent bodies designated pursuant to paragraph 1 by [date of application of this Regulation].
 They shall also communicate to the Commission any subsequent modification of the identity of those bodies.